 Doing some research about Insta360’s product range and who they are, I found out the “We make boldly innovative cameras that help people capture and share their lives” tagline on their website, which I think it perfectly describes their goal.
 Firstly, Insta360 has been known for making clip-on smartphone 360 degree cameras.
 Now, besides a wide range of consumer action cams including the One R with interchangeable lenses, they have an impressive portfolio of professional 8K panoramic and VR cameras.

 The tiny “GO” is the company’s first non-360 camera.
 Designed to be worn all day long, it’s small and light enough for you to forget about it.
-These two aspects are also essential when it comes to install it on a micro size drone.
+These two aspects are also essential when it comes to installing it on a micro size drone.

-Insta360 GO review, rating and samples
+Insta360 GO review, rating, and samples

 Disclosure: I received this tiny action cam as part of a product review collaboration with Insta360.
 Although the product was offered for free, all the opinions in this review remain my own!

 Sent from European store, the camera arrived quick and smooth without any additional taxes.
-When you pay 200 bucks for such a tiny camera, you expect to receive at least few accessories with it and the Insta360 GO will not disappoint you at all.
+When you pay 200 bucks for such a tiny camera, you expect to receive at least a few accessories with it and the Insta360 GO will not disappoint you at all.
 It’s packed with a bunch of mounting options including a magnetic pendant.

 At a glance

 The back of the Insta360 GO is magnetic, allowing easy attaching to metal surfaces.
-All the mounting accessories are also magnetic in order the allow strong and easy hassle free attaching.
+All the mounting accessories are also magnetic in order the allow strong and easy hassle-free attaching.
 In case you want to use your selfie stick or tripod, there is also a tripod mount included as well.

-Through the case you can download your footage to your phone or computer.
+Through the case, you can download your footage to your phone or computer.
 Unfortunately, it uses some proprietary video format and needs converting before you can watch it or upload it to YouTube.
 The Insta360 Studio 2020 editing and converting software can be downloaded for free for Windows and Mac computers.
 You can save your footage into 16:9 (horizontal), 9:16 (vertical) or 1:1 (full size) aspect ratio.